cotodevel/snemulds/README.md

 c) The compressed file must use  .zip (deflate) or .gz, and the compressed .zip must have 1 only file.

-Optional)
+[Optional]

+GDB Remote debugging:
-GDB Remote debugging is now possible, to enable GDB Remote Debugging you need: common/ipcfifoTGDSUser.h and remove the trailing "//" (without commas):
+To enable GDB Remote Debugging you need: common/ipcfifoTGDSUser.h and remove the trailing "//" (without commas):
 //#define GDB_ENABLE

 1. Then recompile the project.
 Run SnemulDS and games won´t boot while GDB Remote debugging is running, this is normal.
 2. While 1) takes place, follow the steps @ https://bitbucket.org/Coto88/toolchaingenericds-gdbstub-example

-to disable GDB Remote debugging add the trailing "//" you edited in Optional) step, and recompile the project.
+To disable GDB Remote debugging add the trailing "//" you edited in Optional) step, and recompile the project.

+EmbeddedFile mode:
+1) To build a SnemulDS.nds that embeds & runs directly a binary file, such file must be renamed into "fileEmbed.bin" (no quotes) then copied over onto arm9/data/ folder.

+2) Head over to ipcfifoTGDSUser.h and define the SNEMULDS_EMBEDDED_FILE value (if it had a leading "//", remove them)

+3) You will need to follow the [Compile Toolchain] steps to build such .NDS binary.

+Note: It follows the standard NDS NTR format.
+Any file equal or below 1.5MB will work.

 To do: